aquasecurity/aws-marketplace-eks-byol/README.md

 #### Using helm with EKS requires providing a service account for use by tiller

+* For Helm 3.x, Tiller is not required for the Helm installation.

+* For Helm 2.x
-Run the following commands to create the requisite SA:
+Run the following commands to create the requisite SA for Tiller and give it appropriate permissions:

 ```bash
 kubectl create serviceaccount --namespace kube-system tiller